Sparvriend/Master-Thesis/README.md

       -> (https://github.com/NVIDIA/TensorRT)
       -> Read about TRT/ONNX why is it faster?
 (Important to understand theoretically)
 * TODO: Look into test.py converting to TRT out of memory issues
-* TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
-      -> other explain_model options should be taken from command line input
-* TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
-* TODO: Create synthetic data
-       -> for each class, move the filter across the screen and the label across the filter (where applicable)
-* TODO: Setup a preliminary function in addition to data_processing, that sets up all directories required:
-       -> Literally all directories required for results/experiments
-       -> Remove any mkdir and isdir checks in the code afterwards
 * TODO: Text detection model for fifth label class?
-      -> Problem: Check if the date corresponds to an input date (current date) -> Manual labelling of each date on the filter
+      -> Problem: Check if the date corresponds to an input date (current date)
+      -> Manual labelling of each date on the filter
       -> East Detector
+      -> Do a short visibility study if it turns out to be too complicated

+## Optional TODOs
 * OPTIONAL: Do a rerun of PEP8 in all files
 * OPTIONAL: Make a jupyter notebook implementation of some of the code, so that is can easily be shown off to others
 * OPTIONAL: Use 3D plots with color to represent results